cfujiname/CV/README.md

 #### Team Work and Communication Skills

-• _Leading_ teams in most of my jobs, _delegating_ tasks according to skills and giving the team the opportunity to grow professionally
+• _Leading_ teams in most of my jobs, _delegating_ tasks according to skills and giving the team the opportunity to grow professionally<br>
 • Giving and receiving feedback, acting as a _collaborator_ rather than someone at a higher hierarchical level

 #### Adaptability

-• Having moved to different countries because of my previous job positions, I was able to _adapt quickly_ to new cultures and professional environment
+• Having moved to different countries because of my previous job positions, I was able to _adapt quickly_ to new cultures and professional environment<br>
 • My _growth mindset_ and _progressive learning_ attitude helped me adjust and become more resilient to challenges

 #### Problem-solving

 • What to do when I face a _big challenge_ in my life or work?
-I tend to _map the triggers_ of the challenge and analyse each single aspect that will make that challenge not be a challenge anymore.
+I tend to _map the triggers_ of the challenge and analyse each single aspect that will make that challenge not be a challenge anymore.<br>
 • I.e.: while planning a Royal Wedding for 1000 guests (held in Qatar), I managed a team of 4 people to prepare and pack 1 tonne of goods to be flewn to Qatar in 3 weeks, and having 5 remaining days in loco to finish the products.
 My _thinking process_ would be going backwards, seeing what I needed to deliver in which time frame, and _structuring_ the production and _sprints_ accordingly.

 #### Language fluency